vigneshuvi/cordova-plugin-nativealert/README.md

-# Cordova Native Alert Plugin
+# Cordova Plugin - Native Alert/Dialog View

-Simple Cordova plugin that helps to use native alert view and it will support both iOS and Android platforms.
+Cordova plugin dialog and alert view: Helps to use native alert and dialog views and it will support both iOS and Android platforms.

 ## Features